anza-xyz/octane/SETUP.md

-# Set up Octane ⛽
+# Set up your own Octane node ⛽

 This guide assumes you have: